India not willing for dialogue: FO

 He noted PM Imran Khan has given statement about Afia Siddiqui and Shakil Afridi.
 “I cannot explain the PM Imran Khan’s statement with regard to meeting with Taliban.

-He said, “We had furnished information to CIA about Osama bin Laden’s presence in Abbottabad.-- Agencies
+He said, “We had furnished information to CIA about Osama bin Laden’s presence in Abbottabad.

 ISLAMABAD: The Foreign Office Spokesman Dr Muhammad Faisal said on Thursday that India is not willing for dialogue.